Penetration Testing Guide: Real-World Methodology (Recon to Exploitation) [2026]

 API Penetration Testing

 APIs are the most rapidly growing attack surface and have their own specific vulnerability class — the OWASP API Security Top 10.
 API pentesting tests REST, GraphQL, and SOAP APIs for BOLA (Broken Object Level Authorisation), mass assignment, improper rate limiting, authentication weaknesses, and data exposure in API responses.
-As covered in the API security guide, API vulnerabilities were behind the most damaging breaches of the last five years including Capital One and Facebook.
+As covered in API security guides, API vulnerabilities were behind the most damaging breaches of the last five years including Capital One and Facebook.

 What it finds: BOLA, mass assignment, lack of rate limiting, exposed PII in responses, broken function-level authorisation, JWT vulnerabilities.